shadyvalleyfarm/shadyvalleyfarm.github.io/index.md

 All goats are due for CD&T shots in March 2016.
 Hooves were trimmed in December 2015.
 I do random fecals to test for internal parasites.

 # Contact

+When inquiring about pricing please be sure to include names of the goats you are interested in.

 <form action="http://formspree.io/wes0209@yahoo.com" method="POST">
   <p>Email:&nbsp;&nbsp;&nbsp; <input type="email" name="_replyto"></p>